KQM-git/TCL/docs/equipment/artifacts.md

 <Artifact artifact="Ocean-Hued Clam">

 * The 4-Piece set bonus Bubble Damage is considered Physical Damage and can be boosted by Physical Resistance Reduction (eg: Superconduct).
-* The 4-Piece set bonus Bubble Damage is not a blunt hit and does not shatter Frozen enemies.
+* The 4-Piece set bonus Bubble Damage is not a blunt hit and does not Shatter Frozen enemies.
 * The 4-Piece set bonus Bubble Damage is independent of enemy defense.
 * All healing from the 4-Piece set holder gets calculated for the Bubble Damage including overflow heals.
   * The 4-Piece set bonus counts initial heal as part of the Sea-Dyed Foam bubble damage.